 Any of the items on our tasting menus, specifically, the Maguro Sashimi with Fuji Apples, Texas goat cheese and pumpkin seed oil; or the Applewood Smoked Kanpachi with yucca crisps, Korean pear, Marcona almonds, white soy and gold raisin.

-A. Texas tastes?
-Hmmm... maybe the use of local produce, and smoking a thing or two.
+We use of local produce and smoke a thing or two.
 Texas taste to me is Tex/Mex and BBQ.
 I guess our Uchiviche is kinda Mexican ceviche inspired.

 People/chefs should pay just as much attention to the temperature of what they serve as wine people do to their glass wear.

-A. Inox or Nenox brands.
+I really like both Inox and Nenox brands.
 I love my Nenox Yo-Deba because of its versatility.
 Japanese knives are crafted by masters and are godlike.
 I've sharpened them for 15 years, and I'm still learning.

 - Eat all sushi with your hands in one bite.